Dusk1706/studiatech-app/README.md

 Real-Time Messaging: The platform incorporates a real-time messaging system, allowing tutors and students to communicate effectively.

+Payment Integration: The platform supports secure payment transactions using Stripe.
+Users can make payments for tutoring services, and for testing purposes, you can use the example testing card: 4000 0025 0000 1001.

 ## Technologies Used
 Frontend: Next.js, Tailwind CSS

 Backend: Node.js

 Database: PostgreSQL

 ORM: Prisma

 ## Getting Started